Frequently Asked Questions

 Are PCB objects positioned globally or relatively to each other?

-By default, when you assign a position to an instance in a module it's in a global frame associated with that module.
+By default, when you assign a position to an instance in a module it's in the frame of reference associated with that module.
 You can create relative poses using the relative-to keyword in a loc statement. loc docs.

 What is a stanza.proj file and how do I use it?